Construction Project Management

 Only the Dissertation module (independent study) runs in the summer, so course lengths for January starters will appear longer due to the summer vacation.

-The summer vacation does provide a good opportunity for students to find an internship or gain work experience.
-Please note that there is no formal internship or placement as part of the course.
-We do however provide many networking opportunities and advice on how to find your own internship.
+The summer vacation provides a good opportunity for students to find an internship or gain work experience.
+There is no formal internship or placement as part of the course.
+We do however provide many networking opportunities and advice on how to find your own employment opportunities.

 Study modules